kornicameister/gh-secrets-action/README.md

 And that's it.
 All configuration keys are required apart from `repository` that defaults to repository currently using action.

+## Why secrets are passed as string?

+That is actually because of a Github Action's limitation in area of syntax.
+There is no way to pass in an object as an argument.
+A choice of syntaxt was dictated by the fact that it is quite simple to take this string and load it up as `YAML`.

 ## Need of a PAT ?

 `PUT`-ing secrets to Github API requires a `repo` access which is not supplied in already available token.